LogtalkDotOrg/logtalk3/tests/NOTES.md

 for directives, are mainly parsing tests for all the supported syntaxes.

 There's also an additional set of unit tests in this directory for Prolog standard features.
-Most of these unit tests are taken from the official ISO Prolog standard.
 They can be used to highlight differences between backend Prolog compilers when porting and testing Logtalk applications.
+See the `prolog/NOTES.md` file for details about the tests and how to run them.

 You can automate running all these tests by calling the `logtalk_tester` shell script from the command-line (see the `scripts/NOTES.md` file for